Sunday, August 2, 2020

 Although a box set of live tracks recorded at four shows (Oakland, L.A., San Diego and London) during the 1968 tour was recently released, I decided to concentrate on only those tracks that were initially released from this tour.
 My reasoning is that the band, record company or both considered them the best of the bunch.
 About a year after Goodbye was released, an album with four live tracks (all recorded in March '68 in San Francisco) and one studio track (recorded in '67) was released called Live Cream.

 For Sides C and D (the "live sides") of this album, I took all the live tracks from Goodbye and Live Cream, except one: "Sweet Wine."
-At 15:16, the song was simply too long to fit in if we're going to work within the time constraints of a vinyl album.
+At 15:16, the song was simply too long to fit in if we were going to work within the time constraints of a vinyl album.

 The final result is pretty good, I think.
 The Bruce and Blind Faith tracks don't jump out as being so completely different from Cream.
 And considering both albums came out about the same time and so very soon after Goodbye, it's reasonable to assume that they could have been included had the group lasted longer.